azproduction/relocating-to-berlin/README.md

 You need all the usual stuff like passport, CV etc translated into English or German.

+Prerequirements:

+1. Diploma in a related field.
+2. Signed work contract for a premanent position with salary no less than 47600 Euro per year gross.
+In case you are IT-Specialist, doctor, methematican or schentist is could be reduced to 37128 Euro per year gross. (valid for 2015)

+**Mikhail Davydov**: I've heared a case, when one IT-Specialist got rejection having salary closer to 37128 Euro.

 The process for getting Blue Card is as follows:

 1. You translate all your documents (passport, diploma, CV) and send it to